dylleealt/CS224-Fluid-Simulation/README.md

 #### Bugs/Issues
   * The level set diverges from the correct distance field very quickly, breaks after a few frames
   * Frame rendering issue has been fixed!
-Now renders about 1 frame every 2 seconds on a good CPU.
+Now renders about 2 frames per second on a good CPU.

 #### Group Members
 Dylan Tian